|Instructor||David Ferry, Homepage|

 The majority of this course is centered around using MATLAB, an industry standard software for scientific and engineering computing.
 You can access this software in at least the following ways:

 Computer labs: The computers in McDonnell Hall should all have access to MATLAB.

 Academic integrity is honest, truthful and responsible conduct in all academic endeavors.
 The mission of Saint Louis University is "the pursuit of truth for the greater glory of God and for the service of humanity."
 Accordingly, all acts of falsehood demean and compromise the corporate endeavors of teaching, research, health care, and community service via which SLU embodies its mission.
 The University strives to prepare students for lives of personal and professional integrity, and therefore regards all breaches of academic integrity as matters of serious concern.

-The governing University-level Academic Integrity Policy was adopted in Spring 2015, and can be accessed on the Provost's Office website here.
-The College of Arts and Sciences policies on academic honesty can be found here.
+The governing University-level Academic Integrity Policy was adopted in Spring 2015, and can be accessed on the Provost's Office website at: https://www.slu.edu/provost/policies/academic-and-course/policy_academic-integrity_6-26-2015.pdf.

 In recognition that people learn in a variety of ways and that learning is influenced by multiple factors (e.g., prior experience, study skills, learning disability), resources to support student success are available on campus.
-The Student Success Center, a one-stop shop, which assists students with academic and career related services, is located in the Busch Student Center (Suite, 331) and the School of Nursing (Suite, 114).
+The Student Success Center, a one-stop shop, which assists students with academic and career related services, is located in the Busch Student Center (Suite 331).
 Students can visit https://www.slu.edu/life-at-slu/student-success-center/ to learn more about tutoring services, university writing services, disability services, and academic coaching.

 Students with a documented disability who wish to request academic accommodations must contact Disability Services to discuss accommodation requests and eligibility requirements.
 Once successfully registered, the student also must notify the course instructor that they wish to access accommodations in the course.